Italy GDP Per Capita

-The economy grew 0.5% in seasonally adjusted quarter-on-quarter terms in Q1, contrasting Q4 2022’s 0.1% contraction and surprising markets on the upside.
-Compared with Q4 2021, GDP increased 1.8% on a seasonally adjusted annual basis in Q1, following the 1.4% rise recorded in the previous quarter.
+Compared with Q2 2022, GDP increased 0.6% on a seasonally adjusted annual basis in Q2, following the 1.8% rise recorded in the previous quarter.

-Following Q1’s release, our panelists are likely to revise their growth estimates upwards for 2023 as a whole.
-The economy should record tepid—though notable—growth this year, benefiting from market-friendly economic policies and EU funds disbursement.
-That said, depleted savings and higher interest rates will keep a lid on growth.
+Following Q2’s release, our panelists are likely to revise their growth estimates downwards for 2023 as a whole.
+The economy should record tepid growth this year, restrained by depleted savings, still-high inflation and tighter financing conditions.
+Market-friendly economic policies and EU funds disbursement should support activity, however.
 A high stock of public debt, coupled with a possible reignition of financial turbulence, poses a downside risk to the outlook.

 Commenting on the outlook, Paolo Pizzoli, senior economist at ING, stated: